middletemplelibrary/Botany-at-Middle-Temple/README.md

 \
 In the following videos you can see two of the exhibition pieces.
 They have been animated to show a legible version of the transcription.
 Both belong to MS86, R v Donellan, papers that formed part of the trial materials in the 1781 case against Captain John Donellan.

+The first being Anna Boughton's deposition.
 <param ve-video id="Z_fj9AIKWlA">

+The second being an account of the complaints of Sir Theodosius Boughton.
 <param ve-video id="9WLtFRz8AH4">